CVS, Walgreens finalize $10B in settlements over opioids

 "To all those struggling with substance abuse disorders, to all those desperately in need of treatment and recovery options - help is on the way," Bonta said.

-Other states, including Massachusetts, New York, North Carolina, Oregon and Pennsylvania, have indicated they're accepting the terms of both settlements.
+Other states, including Massachusetts, New York, North Carolina and Oregon have indicated they're accepting the terms of both settlements.

 If there is sufficient sign-on from states, local governments can also sign on to get shares.